Search for answers or browse our knowledge base.

 First, the instructor and student watch the video lesson together.
 Then, depending on the student’s age and level, the student and/or instructor read through the written lesson in the Instruction Manual.
 The instructor and student work through the new concept together using the example problems, making sure they are following the Build, Write, Say method.
 Your student may also use the Lesson Practice A worksheet.

 If your student hasn’t already completed Lesson Practice A, they should do so today.
-Then the student can move on to Lesson Practice B. Instructors will want to provide as much support as needed, but encourage as much independence as possible.
-If the student is able to complete Lesson Practice B independently and with confidence, it’s time to check for mastery.
+Then the student can move on to Lesson Practice B. Instructors will want to provide as much support as needed but encourage as much independence as possible.
+If the student can complete Lesson Practice B independently and confidently, it’s time to check for mastery.

 Wednesday and Thursday: Continued Practice and Review

-If the student did not demonstrate mastery, plan on continuing the week with Lesson Practice C and additional practice problems until they are able to work independently.
+If the student did not demonstrate mastery, plan on continuing the week with Lesson Practice C and additional practice problems until they can work independently.
 If the student needs extra practice, utilize the online worksheet generator, referencing the lesson videos and sample problems again as needed.

 If the student is able to teach back the concept, you can spend these two days on the Systematic Review pages for the lesson.
 The Systematic Review pages are essential.
 It’s important that your student works through at least one Systematic Review page to apply new concepts in the context of previously learned material and to keep skills sharp.

 Friday: Process After Mastery